-Threat Defender uses connection tracking to enforce firewall rules and to monitor network traffic.
+Threat Defender uses connection tracking to enforce rules and to monitor network traffic.

 Entries in the table may timeout and are removed after a certain period of time.
 Currently, the following timeouts exist:

 - 1 hour (3600 s) for established connections (including QUIC connections)